Case Manager – Huckleberry Youth Health Center SF

 SUPERVISOR: Client Services Coordinator

 Huckleberry Youth Programs (HYP) is a critical provider of essential safety net services for high-needs youth and their families in San Francisco and Marin County.
-For nearly 50 years, HYP has developed and maintained prevention programs that promote the health and well-being of underserved youth.
+For 50 years, HYP has developed and maintained prevention programs that promote the health and well-being of underserved youth.
 HYP has approximately 54 employees and operates on a $5.5 million annual budget.
 We offer excellent employee benefits, including full medical/dental coverage and generous vacation time.
 HYP was named Youth Agency of the Year in 2010 by the National Network for Youth.
 For more information about our programs please visit our website at www.huckleberryyouth.org.

 The Huckleberry Youth Health Center (HYHC) is located at 555 Cole St. in the Upper Haight.
 HYHC is a collaborative effort involving HYP and San Francisco Department of Public Health’s Community Health Programs for Youth (DPH).
 HYP’s services and programs at the Center include health education, case management, therapy, behavioral health groups, and the Huckleberry Advocacy and Response Team, a program serving exploited children and young adults.
-DPH staff provide primary and reproductive health care in addition to therapy.
+DPH staff provides primary and reproductive health care in addition to therapy.

 The Case Manager is a member of the client services team at the Huckleberry Youth Health Center.
 This position provides engagement, assessment and intervention services including case management for youth aged 12-24.